 Our facial movements and expressions offer as many important ways to convey our thoughts, emotions, and needs as our words.
 Unfortunately, facial paralysis due to a medical condition or injury can be a limiting factor for many.
 Facial reanimation surgery is designed to restore these essential functions.
-Dr. Brittany Leader is a leader in performing this intricate and specialized procedure in Palo Alto.
-Highly skilled, trained, and experienced, Dr. Leader also possesses a deep personal commitment to her patients and their well-being and quality of life.
+Dr. Brittany Leader is a leader in performing this intricate and specialized procedure in Palo Alto & San Jose.
+Highly skilled, trained, and experienced, Double Board Certified facial plastic surgeon Dr. Leader also possesses a deep personal commitment to her patients and their well-being and quality of life.

 If you have partial or complete facial paralysis, you may benefit from this surgery.
-Dr. Leader will assess your facial nerve function and can suggest both non-surgical and surgical options for those who cannot smile symmetrically, have difficulty with eye closure, and experience issues with eating and drinking.
+During your consultation for facial reanimation surgery Palo Alto & San Jose plastic surgeon Dr. Brittany Leader will assess your facial nerve function and can suggest both non-surgical and surgical options for those who cannot smile symmetrically, have difficulty with eye closure, and experience issues with eating and drinking.

 Dr. Brittany Leader will want to know the cause of your facial paralysis, its onset and duration, previous surgeries or treatments, and prior test results.
 Additionally, Dr. Leader will test your facial movement by examining your facial symmetry at rest and with movements such as eye closure, smiling, and lip puckering.